mingchaoma/Auth0-Passwordless-Login-with-Twilio-Verify/README.md

 Twilio Verify is a dedicated, fully managed, turn-key omnichannle verification solution.

 * you want the benefit of Twilio Verify's global reach, enhanced SMS OTP deliverity, build-in reducency, multilple languages support etc.
+* you want to be protected from [sms pumping fraud](https://www.twilio.com/docs/verify/preventing-toll-fraud) with [Twilio Verify Fraud Guard](https://www.twilio.com/docs/verify/preventing-toll-fraud/sms-fraud-guard)
-* you want to take advantage of Twilio Verify build-in service rate limit, fraud prevention
+* you want to take advantage of Twilio Verify build-in service rate limit
 * you want to leverage some advanced fraud prevention feature in Verify such as [programmable rate limits](https://www.twilio.com/docs/verify/api/programmable-rate-limits)
 * you need the flexiblity to carry out additional checking before sending the SMS OTP.
 E.g for fraud prevention purpose, you want to block a phone number or a carrier or a country
 * you want to take advantage of Twilio Verify multiple channels, instead of sending OTP via SMS, you want to use other channels such as voice call, email and or WhatsApp to delivery the OTP